Early Morning At Keukenhof Gardens In The Netherlands

 After our day of cycling through the growing fields near Lisse, we laid plans to cycle to Keukenhof Gardens early the next morning.
 We arose at 6 a.m. in order to arrive at the front gates when they opened for business.
 Thankfully, the gardens were devoid of people.
 Only the occasional gardener was seen nipping off expired tulip heads or gathering up the dropped petals.

 Panoramic views of never-ending beds of tulips spread in all directions, and the countless varieties and endless shades of color resulted in constant stimulation for the senses.
-It’s probably worth noting that, if you are thinking of traveling to Holland, Keukenhof Gardens will be open to the public next spring from March 21, 2013 until May 20, 2013.
-Seven million tulip bulbs have already been planted!!!
+Seven million tulip bulbs are planted for each springs blooming!

 Hoping to give fellow gardeners pause for reflection, Keukenhof has created seven Inspirational Gardens, everything from Historical Gardens to Forest Gardens, and Ornamental Gardens around ponds like this one.